Graduate Summer Research Fellowship

 Faculty Evaluation of the Project

-Decisions about the applications will be announced by mid-to-late March.
+Decisions about the applications will be announced by mid-to-late March for master's students and mid-to-late April .

-A final 2-page report on the outcome and status of the funded project must be submitted by September 15 (regardless of which day of the week it falls).
+A final two-page report on the outcome and status of the funded project, as well as a 3MT-style video, must be submitted by September 15 (regardless of which day of the week it falls).

 Graduate Summer Research Fellowship Final Report Form

-Please complete the Graduate Summer Research Fellowship Final Report Form and append the required 2-page report to the final report form.
+Please complete the Graduate Summer Research Fellowship Final Report Form and append the required two-page report to the final report form.